Meno05/Automaton_LatexPackage/README.md

 **Author**: [Tomke Quintus Pfoch, Matthias Wagner]

 ## Overview
-The `automaton` package is a custom LaTeX package designed for creating TikZ-based automatons and Turing machine graphs.
+The `automaton` package is a custom LaTeX package designed for creating TikZ-based automatons, Turing machine and omidirectional graphs graphs.
 It simplifies the process of creating nodes, start states, end states, and transitions.

 ## Features
 - Environment for automaton diagrams.
 - Easy-to-use commands for defining states and transitions.
+- EEnvironment for omnidirectional graphs
+- Easy-to-use commands for defining vertexes and edges.
-- Customizable node sizes.
+- Customizable node sizes in both graphs and automatons

 ## Requirements
 This package requires the following LaTeX packages: